fossabot/youtube-dl-helper/readme.md

 | Linux  | Probably                |
 | MacOS   | Probably |

-Can't see why they wouldn't work since wxpython is cross platform however I don't have access to a Mac to test.
+Can't see why they wouldn't work since pysimplegui is cross platform however I don't have access to a Mac to test.
 Will try on Linux at some point though.
 Running pyinstaller with same arguments as above should output a valid executable for these operating systems.